|

 calculates out to 9mg per drop or 54mg to 135mg per treatment.

-Effectiveness is enhanced, if prior to administration the
+Effectiveness is enhanced, if prior to administration

-and allowed to react for
+nonreducing strong acid and allowed to react for 3 minutes.

-neutralize the sodium hydroxide (NaOH)
+The acids neutralize the sodium hydroxide (NaOH)

-and at the same time convert
+and at the same time convert the chlorite (ClO2-)

-to its conjugate acid known as chlorous acid (HClO2)
+to its conjugate acid known as chlorous acid (HClO2).

 .

-The above described procedure can be repeated a few hours later if necessary.
+The above described drink can be repeated

 Considerably lower dosing should be applied in children or